richpeck/exception_handler/README.md

 The full list of Rails HTTP response codes can be found [here][status_codes].
 The default is `bad_request` / `500`.

-We have now built this functionality into `ExceptionHandler` --
+We have built this functionality into `ExceptionHandler` --

     # config/application.rb
     config.exception_handler = {